History of ANA

 The novice VIII stayed together, using borrowed boats from other clubs in the area - Wests, Swans and Perth.
 After a period of time, foundation members and the Browne Brothers from Brownes Dairy purchased two new training fours.
 This was the start of our new fleet.
 Eventually ANA was allocated a section of the Canning Bridge headquarters.

 Now relocated at Canning Bridge, the club began to rebuild its boat fleet.
 Conditions at Canning were cramped, with no space to expand.
 However the rowers continued to compete successfully, winning several Championship Pennants.

 In 1992, the club made the controversial decision to move to its present location in Bayswater.
 This was a very divisive issue, as many members lived close to the Canning location.
 The club lost most of its membership base in the move so was forced to rebuild for the second time in 30 years.
 However, the focus at this time was to rebuild the membership rather than the boat fleet.

 The move to Bayswater has proved to be a visionary decision.
 The club’s current location offers unparalleled water, space for massive expansion of the boat fleet and proximity to a population otherwise unexposed to rowing.

 And, as they say, the rest is history!

-As ANA celebrates its 100th anniversary in 2020, if anyone has any memorabilia or information on our history, we would love to hear from you.
+ANA celebrated its 100th anniversary in 2020.
+If anyone has any memorabilia or information on our history, we would love to hear from you.
 Please contact the Secretary.